Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Grants/Protocol Labs/RFP-X.md

 Regardless of the specific values, it's apparent that both of our investor profiles are caught in a dilemma of reconciling qualitative values with quantitive measures.
 Market participants have plenty of motivation to divest their capital but they lack profitable investment vehicles that can account for a given set of values in a quantifiable manner that meets the market.

 #### Economic Pathways (How)
 Provisioning divestment options consequentially requires the opening of new markets and a set of market makers that hold a completely different mentality from what we know and have seen before.
 Instead of externalising costs, as entrepreneurs have done in the past, the demands upon the new breed of market makers will be to supply products that instead internalise and account for values.
-This is essentially a [two trillion dollar market opportunity](two trillion dollars of stranded assets](https://carbontracker.org/reports/stranded-assets-danger-zone/) for blue funds / impact capable of facilitating such a transformation; the question is what kind of products would such a marketplace either need or want?
+This is essentially a [two trillion dollar market opportunity](https://carbontracker.org/reports/stranded-assets-danger-zone/) for blue funds / impact capable of facilitating such a transformation; the question is what kind of products would such a marketplace either need or want?

 Examining economics in terms of nouns and verbs helps us to distinguish **capital** from **currencies**.
-Currencies (current-sees) are measures of value flow across time, whereas capital arises from integrating these flows.
+Currencies (current-sees) are measures of value flowing across time, whereas capital arises from integrating these flows.
 In that regard we see two forms of measure; the qualitative and quantitive.

 From the quantitive perspective input measurements with the potential for aggregation might include GIS data, bio-acoustics, nutrient density or Brix values ect.
 These measures are useful at the data level but aggregating them becomes difficult due to a lack of interoperable and composable standards, which is also an issue for the qualitative accounting of heuristics like ESGs.
 The representation, organisation and translation of such values is a scientific and technical challenge that is only just becoming solvable.

 When it comes to these scientific and technological realms, Markov / Friston blankets can help in this matter by providing a means to bound unwieldy complexity into something more manageable.
 These serve as a base medium from which higher order systems can be assembled.
-Essentially, this means that we can now compose data streams into information classes to further build more structured and systematic relationships.
+Essentially, this means that we can now compose data streams into information classes who's relationships can be systematically composed over time.

-This probably satisfies our alpha investors who are seeking volatility and consequentially look towards more complex speculative instruments in the pursuit of their asymmetric returns.
-This is where the notion of 'adaptive capital' starts to become an interesting pathway.
+This composability likely satisfies our alpha investors who are seeking volatility and look towards more complex speculative instruments in the pursuit of asymmetric upside returns.
+This is where the memeplex of 'adaptive capital' starts to become an interesting pathway.

 #### Adaptive capital (What)
 Paradigms like natural capital accounting and payments for ecosystem services have tended towards controversy because much of life's intrinsic value is implicit in experience.
 The complex adaptive behaviour of natural systems is extremely hard to package into a product so we might more easily bootstrap new markets from legacy paradigms running on new infrastructure.
 From carbon, to co-benefits... to adaptive living capital.